mattslaney/mattslaney.github.io/skillspace.md

 ---
-layout: study
+layout: skills
+filter: skills
-title: Studyspace
+title: Skillspace
-permalink: /studyspace/
+permalink: /Skillspace/
 ---

-> Welcome to my study space, here you will find the topics I am currently
+> Welcome to my skill space, here you will find the topics I am familiar with,
-> working on reinforcing or expanding my knowledge in.
+> am continually reinforcing and or expanding my knowledge in.

 Below is a tag cloud for posts on my github site, I make posts for each topic I am familiar with.
 Each tag is colour coded depending on my most recent